curvedinf/dir-assistant/README.md

 16. [Todos](#todos)
 17. [Additional Credits](#additional-credits)
 ## New Features
+* Added support for configuring a separate, faster LLM for the CGRAG guidance step.
 * Added support for models that include a `<thinking></thinking>` block in their response.
 * Added an [example script](#examples) for analyzing stock sentiment on reddit.
 ## Quickstart